gdavis/Mimir-ReleaseNotes/macos/Mimir-1.5.0.md

 - Added context menu options to the podcast detail to favorite and archive episodes
 - Added a download button to episodes in the Now Playing sidebar
 - Added a close button for the upgrade banner in the library sidebar
+- Added a "audio effects disabled" button that displays when the app uses the standard legacy player for video or audio formats not supported by the custom audio player.
+The buttons for the disabled effects will be hidden when this is displayed.
+Clicking the button will display an alert explaining why the custom audio engine is not used
+- Added a new button to remove the current playing item
+- Added a new button to the up next list to clear queued items
+- Added a new menu item and key command to clear up next queue
+- Added icons to show iCloud sync activity in the library row in the left sidebar

 - Improved performance of the podcast detail view when resizing the window
+- Improved error alerts when handling network errors
 - Updated Onboarding and application menu items to include importing from Apple Podcasts
 - Updated episodes to be marked as played when initially adding a new podcast to the library.
 Episodes added to the feed after the inital library import will be marked as new.
 - Updated UI for player controls